O'Sullivan's hopes of eighth crown ended by Brecel

 |Coverage: Watch live on BBC TV and Red Button with uninterrupted coverage on BBC iPlayer, the BBC Sport website and the BBC Sport app

-Ronnie O'Sullivan's hopes of a record eighth World Championship title came to an end as Luca Brecel staged a superb fightback to win 13-10 in Sheffield.
+Ronnie O'Sullivan's hopes of an eighth World Championship title came to an end in the quarter-finals as Luca Brecel staged a superb fightback to win 13-10.

-O'Sullivan, who equalled Stephen Hendry's tally of seven Crucible crowns last year, had led 6-2 and 10-6.
+O'Sullivan, who equalled Stephen Hendry's record of seven Crucible crowns last year, had led 6-2 and 10-6.

-But he failed to win a single frame in the final session as Belgium's Brecel reeled off seven on the trot.
+But he failed to win a single frame in the final session in Sheffield as Brecel reeled off seven on the trot.

 More to follow.